Teaching Students to Question the Machine: An AI Literacy Intervention Improves Students' Regulation of LLM Use in a Science Task: Method

-Control students completed a 90-min exercise session, individually, on science problems using a LLM as a support tool.
-Intervention students completed the same session, preceded two days earlier by a 2-hour workshop (details below).
+Control students completed a 90-min exercise session individually, solving science problems with access to an LLM as a support tool.
+Intervention students completed the same exercise session, preceded two days earlier by a two-hour AI literacy workshop.
 A timeline and classroom procedure are provided in the Supplementary Material (SM Figs.~S1--S2).

+Before the exercise session, all students completed self-report questionnaires measuring GenAI perceptions and metacognitive awareness.
+During the exercise session, students completed six science problem-solving tasks.
+For each task, they decided whether to use a suggested prompt, interacted with the LLM, evaluated the response, optionally asked a follow-up question, and wrote a final answer in their own words.